Gopisrivardhan/Diabetic/README.md

 + Clone this repository and unzip it.
 + After downloading, cd into the Diabetic directory.
 + Begin a new virtual environment with Python 3 and activate it.
-+ Install the required packages using `pip install -r requirements.txt`
++ Install the required packages
 + Execute the command: `python manage.py`

 ## Future